MageFlight/merlin-game-engine/collisionTests.md

  3. If an unpushable kinematicBody collides with a pushable, check for the unpushable flag, and if it was unpushable, use the unpushable vs. unpushable resolution for that axis only.
 On the other axis, treat it like a normal pushable vs. unpushable collision.

 make disable collision work

+## Pushable vs. static

+ 1. Collider A goes to the side of Collider B that corresponds to the normal and moves under its own velocity on the other
+ 2. The velocity of Collider A is reset along the normal

+## Pushable vs. Pushable

+Collider A goes to collision position along the normal, and moves under its own velocity on the other, Collider B goes to the side of Collider A that corresponds to the normal, and moves under its own velocity on the other.

+Swap velocities

+## Pushable vs. Unpushable

+ 1. Collider B moves by its velocity times delta time
+ 2. Collider A goes to the side of Collider B that corresponds to the inverse of the normal and moves under its own velocity on the other.
+ 3. The relative velocity along the collision normal is added to the velocity of Collider A

+## Unpushable vs. Pushable

+ 1. Collider A moves by its velocity times delta time
+ 2. Collider B goes to the side of Collider A that corresponds to the normal and moves under its own velocity on the other.
+ 3. The relative velocity along the collision normal is added to the velocity of Collider A

+## Unpushable vs. Static

+ 1. Collider A goes to the side of Collider B that corresponds to the normal and moves under its own velocity on the other
+ 2. The velocity of Collider A is reset along the normal

+## Unpushable vs. Unpushable

+ 1. Collider A goes to the collision position along the normal, and moves under its own velocity on the other
+ 2. Collider B goes to the side of Collider A that corresponds to the normal and moves under its own velocity on the other
+ 2. Along the normal, the velocities of both colliders are set to 0

+## Static vs. Static

+Should never happen